Last updated on February 16, 2026

 Myriad Landscape

 Myriad Landscape is super slow, but it can reward you in the long run.
-Note that you can only fetch two basics that share the same time, so you’ll be able to get two Forests or two Plains.
-It’s better to play this card in mono-colored or 2-colored EDH decks.
+Note that you can only fetch two basics that share the same type, so you could get two Forests or two Plains.
+It’s better to reserve this card to mono-colored or 2-colored EDH decks.

 The show dual lands like Choked Estuary are very cheap and are constantly reprinted in supplementary products.
 They allow you to reveal a land from your hand of their color and have them ETB untapped.
 Note that you can just play them untapped if you’re not planning on using the mana straight away to avoid revealing necessary information.
 These tend to perform better in mono-color decks with a splash or 2-color decks.
 The main downside is that they’re unreliable and a bad topdeck late in the game.

-Since domain was a mechanic in Dominaria United, they printed these common ETB tapped lands with basic types.
+Since domain is a mechanic in Dominaria United, they printed these common ETB tapped lands with basic types.
 Basic types allow you to fetch them, and they count for some mechanics and synergies.
-A card like Idyllic Beachfront fixes your mana and counts as a plains for Lay Down Arms or an island for Mystic Sanctuary, and so on.
+A card like Idyllic Beachfront fixes your mana and counts as a Plains for Lay Down Arms or an Island for Mystic Sanctuary, and so on.

 Ancient Ziggurat